AnonymousAuthors729/ACFA/README.md

 ## Run Demo

+### Vrf - Offline Phase

+1- First, compile the expected demo application software.
+To do so, enter the `scripts` directory and execute `make demo`

+2- Next, run the offline phase.
+To do so, `cd` into `demo_vrf` and execute the python script `symbolic_exec.py`.
+Several output files will be created and referenced by Verifier during the online phase.

 ### Prv - Setup and compile Prv software

 1- Select which version of the software to execute in `demo_prv/main.c`: non-attack scenario or buffer-overflow exploit.
 Define `user_input` using line 35 for the non-attack scenario, and use line '38' for the buffer-overflow exploit.
 Make sure to only have one of these lines active at a time by commenting-out the other.

-2- the TCB is implemented in `tcb/wrapper.c`.
+2- There are two versions of the TCB -- for vivado simulation and for the demo implementation.
+To select the implementation version, open the TCB source in `tcb/wrapper.c`.
 Edit line 87 to the following:
         `#define IS_SIM  NOTSIM`

 3- `cd` into `scripts` directory and execute `make demo`.
 Read the console output to ensure there are no errors.